 Set up your component repository to use the Python/pip/Flask stack.
 With the Docker Generic scaffolder, developers can create a Dockerfile that allows using Python in connection with the Flask web framework.

-- Basic knowledge of Dockerfile.
-If the Dockerfile introduced in this article fits your needs, there is no need to know about Dockerfiles.
+- If the Dockerfile introduced in this article does not fit your needs, you may need to update that Dockerfile.

 - Navigate to your application.

 - Create a new application component with the Docker Generic scaffolder.

 - Clone the repository created to hold the component's code to your local laptop.